-Stay interviews are a proactive way of checking in with your employees and your onboarding and training processes to increase employee satisfaction and lower turnover.
+Stay interviews are a proactive and efficient way of checking in with your employees and your onboarding and training processes to increase employee satisfaction and lower turnover.
 If suggestions are brought up during a meeting, be sure to listen and implement them when you are able.
 Even little changes can have a big impact on the attitude of that employee and future employees.

 About Knowledge Anywhere

 Knowledge Anywhere is an elearning company focused on providing flexible, modern learning and development solutions that enable organizations to harness the power of an engaged, knowledgeable workforce.